 (2) the person arranging for the respite care if medical care or treatment is not needed.

 (c) The facility may keep an agreed plan of care for a person for not longer than six months from the date on which it is received.
-After each admission, the facility shall review and update the plan of care.
+After each admission, the facility must review and update the plan of care.
 During that period, the facility may admit the person as frequently as is needed and as accommodations are available.

 (d) The clinical record of each respite care resident must contain:

-(1) general identifying information necessary to care for the resident and maintain his/her clinical record;
+(1) general identifying information necessary to care for the resident and maintain his or her clinical record;

-(2) resident assessment according to facility policy and care plan according to §90.283 of this title (relating to Plan of Care);
+(2) resident assessment according to facility policy and care plan according to §551.283 of this chapter (relating to Plan of Care);

 (3) progress notes or flow sheets which document care/services;